anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/proofs.md

 In this case, the validators from $E$ will need to coordinate, offline, the crafting of a transaction including their vote on the validator set of $E + 1$.
-The only way this is impossible is if more than $1/3$ (by stake) of the consensus validators from $E$ delete their Ethereum keys, which is extremely unlikely.
+The only way this is impossible is if more than $1/3$ (by stake) of the consensus validators from $E$ delete their Ethereum hot keys, which is extremely unlikely.

 ## Namada Bridge Relayers